-Chase has released the 2017 5% bonus categories for the Chase Freedom card are there are a few good ones useful for everyday spending.
+Chase has released the 2018 and 2019 5% bonus categories for the Chase Freedom card.

 The 5% only applies to the first $1,500 spent on combined purchases each quarter.
 Here is the link to the Chase Freedom 5% calendar on chase.com.